UBC-MOAD/cookiecutter-MOAD-pypkg/README.rst

 ..
 SPDX-License-Identifier: Apache-2.0

-This Python package cookiecutter is copyright 2019-2021 by the UBC EOAS MOAD Group and The University of British Columbia.
+This Python package cookiecutter is copyright 2019 – present by the UBC EOAS MOAD Group and The University of British Columbia.

 It is licensed under the Apache License, Version 2.0.